-A. Economic Developments in 2015 and Outlook for 2016
+A. Economic Developments in 2015 and Outlook for 2016 and 2017

 2. Real GDP growth is estimated at 6 percent in 2015, helped by the strong performance in agriculture and the strengthening of the tertiary sector.
 This mostly reflects favorable rainfall, increases in the area under cultivation, and the provision of agricultural inputs at the start of the growing season.
-Tertiary sector production is also expected to increase by 6 percent, driven by increased activity in the telecommunications and non-market services sectors.
-Although GDP growth is projected to decrease somewhat in 2016-driven by slower growth in agricultural output-it would remain robust at 5.3 percent.
-Consumer price inflation reached 1.5 percent at end-2015 and is projected to remain subdued at 1 percent on the basis of normal food output growth and low global inflation.
+Although GDP growth is projected to decrease somewhat in 2016-driven by slower growth in agricultural output-it would remain robust at 5.4 percent.
+Consumer price inflation reached 1.5 percent at end-2015 and is projected to decrease further to settle at around 0.5 percent on the basis of normal food output growth and low global inflation.
+For the 2017, GDP growth would remain robust at 5.3 percent driven by a strong demand and inflation will slightly increase to reach 1 percent on account of higher oil prices.

-3. The current account deficit (including grants) of the balance of payments widened to 5 percent of GDP, compared to the program forecast of 2.3 percent and the 2014 figure of 4.7 percent.
-This came about in the wake of declining gold prices and increased imports associated with strong economic growth, which more than offset the impact lower import bill of petroleum products.
-The current account deficit is expected to widen to 5.7 percent of GDP in 2016, driven by declining gold exports and strong import growth from increased public capital spending, which are expected to offset the effect of lower oil prices.
+3. The current account deficit (including grants) of the balance of payments widened to 7.3 percent of GDP.
+This deterioration is due to a strong increase of imports associated with strong economic growth, which more than offset the impact lower import bill of petroleum products.
+The current account deficit is expected to widen to 7.6 percent of GDP in 2016, driven by strong import growth from increased public capital spending, which are expected to offset the effect of lower oil prices.
 The current account deficit is expected to be financed essentially by net capital inflows, mainly in the form of foreign aid and foreign direct investment.
-The overall balance of payments is projected to post a deficit of about CFAF 106 billion (US\$ 179 million), resulting in a decline in international reserves at the Central Bank of West African States (BCEAO).
+The current account position should improve in 2017 reflecting an increase in gold exports.

-4. In the banking sector, the risk-weighted capital ratio increased from 14 percent in December 2014 to 14.8 percent in December 2015.
-Despite the increase in non-performing loans between 2014 and 2015, due to the greater increase in outstanding loans relative to non-performing loans, the gross and net portfolio deterioration rates of credit institutions have improved reaching respectively 14.5 percent and 5.4 percent at end-2015, compared to 15.9 percent and 5.6 percent at end 2014.
-The financial stability of the micro-finance sector continued to improve, with the share of non-performing loans declining from 13.3 percent to 7.4 percent over the same period.
+4. In the banking sector, the risk-weighted capital ratio increased from 14.5 percent in December 2014 to 14.8 percent in December 2015.
+At End-June 2016, it reached 15.3.
+However, the portfolio of credit institution, deteriorated further, with the gross and net ratios of non-performing loans relative to outstanding loans settling at 16.1 percent and 6.3 percent, respectively at end-December 2015, compared to 15.9 percent and 5.6 percent for end 2014.
+At end-June 2016, the ratios were 15.8 percent and 6.1 percent, respectively.
+The financial stability of the micro-finance sector continued to improve, with the share of non-performing loans declining from 8.2 percent to 7.2 percent over the same period.

-5. Total revenue and grants increased by 2 percent of GDP.
-Tax revenue increased by 1.5 percent of GDP reflecting a favorable oil product taxation more than offsetting the underperformance in direct taxes collection.
+5. Total revenue and grants increased by 2 percent of GDP in 2015.
+Tax revenue increased by 1.5 percent of GDP, reflecting a favorable oil product taxation more than offsetting the underperformance in direct taxes collection.
 Grants disbursements increased by 0.5 percent of GDP, essentially due to increase in project grants; while budget support (general and sectoral) declined significantly.
 Total expenditures and net lending increased by 0.9 percent of GDP, driven mainly by higher execution of externally financed capital spending (0.9 percent of GDP).
-The overall fiscal deficit (payment order basis, including grants) is estimated at 1.8 percent of GDP, compared to 2.9 percent of GDP in 2014.
-In the meantime, the cash basis fiscal deficit stood at 3.2 percent of GDP, against 2.4 percent of GDP in 2014, due mainly to the clearance of arrears accumulated in 2014.
-In 2015, the government has accumulated no arrears, reflecting its efforts to support businesses' cash flows and reduce banks' stock of nonperforming loans.
-The basic fiscal balance shows a surplus of 0.5 percent of GDP, notably reflecting French debt relief from France.
+The overall fiscal deficit (payment order basis, including grants) is estimated at 1.8 percent of GDP.